My PC is slow, so what should I do?

 To improve the performance of your computer, it may be useful to uninstall programs that are no longer needed or which can slow down your PC.

-Uninstalling these programs can free up storage space and improve your computer's overall performance.
+Uninstalling these programs can free up storage space and improve the overall performance of your computer.

 Here's how to do it: